 Industry Sector Analysis.
 The following section contains a summary for each of the twenty major NAICS sectors.
-The data series start in 2001, the last time the state experienced a downturn, commonly referred to as "The Telecom Bubble."
+The data series start in 2001, the last time the state experienced a downturn, commonly referred to as "The Telecom Bubble.".
 We report the latest quarterly data at an annual rate where available.
 This may skew sectors that experience seasonal trends, such as construction.
 Graphs include data value labels for the latest annual and quarterly annualized points.

 Not all datasets are reported for all of the major NAICS sectors.
 The Massachusetts Department of Workforce and Labor Development's Employment and Wages (ES-202) data series are available for every sector and contain the number of establishments, average monthly employment, total annual wages and average weekly wages for the establishments with employees.
-The data are reported annually and quarterly for employees in the private, federal government, state government, and local government sectors.
-NOTE: Beginning with the first quarter 2013, a code change for employees from private households (NAICS 814110) into services for the elderly and persons with disabilities NAICS 624120) moved 33,960 employees in Massachusetts in January 2013 on QCEW.
-As of October 10, 2014 the 2014 first quarter data are available.
-Beginning with the first quarter 2013, a code change for employees from private households (NAICS 814110) into services for the elderly and persons with disabilities NAICS 624120) moved 33,960 employees in Massachusetts in January 2013 on QCEW.
+The data are reported quarterly and annually for employees in the private, federal government, state government, and local government sectors.
+NOTE: Beginning with the first quarter 2013, a code change for employees from private households (NAICS 814110) into services for the elderly and persons with disabilities (NAICS 624120) moved 33,960 employees in Massachusetts in January 2013 on QCEW.
 As of October 10, 2014 the 2014 first quarter data are available.